Is the Modern State of Israel a Fulfillment of Biblical Prophecy?

 How, then, are we to interpret these prophecies?
 In the body of this book I have sawn a great deal of theological lumber in an effort to show the way.
 In our discussions, we uncovered three simple principles to guide us in our interpretive labors.
 For safety sake, let us briefly review them once again.

 First, there is “simple” OT prophecy.
 These prophecies were fulfilled in OT times, under the Old Covenant.
 These we interpret literally.
 For example, Jeremiah 29:1-14 is a simple OT prophecy of ethnic Israel’s restoration to the land if Palestine.
-It was literally fulfilled in the days of Ezra and Nehemiah, when a chastened, penitent, and prayerful people returned to their homeland to rebuild their lives, their homes, their villages, and their temple (Dan.
-9:1f).
+It was literally fulfilled in the days of Ezra and Nehemiah, when a chastened, penitent, and prayerful people returned to their homeland to rebuild their lives, their homes, their villages, and their temple (Daniel 9:1f).
 It should be carefully noted, however, that this lesser restoration served as a picture of the far great restoration of eschatological “Israel” under the New Covenant.
-And it is of this greater restoration that Jeremiah and the other prophets almost always speak (Jer.
-23:1-8, 30:1ff, 31:1-30, 31:31-40, 32:36ff, 33:14-26).
+And it is of this greater restoration that Jeremiah and the other prophets almost always speak (Jeremiah 23:1-8, 30:1ff, 31:1-30, 31:31-40, 32:36ff, 33:14-26).

 Secondly, there is OTKP.
 These prophecies are fulfilled in NT times, under the New Covenant.
 These we interpret by means of the New Covenant Hermeneutic.
 These we interpret typologically, christologically, eschatologically, and ecclesiologically.
 These we interpret as having their sphere of fulfillment in the New Covenant, in Christ, in the Church, and in the two-staged Kingdom of God.